Ricochet (wrestler): The Inner City Machine Guns (2013–2015)

 On January 12, 2013, Ricochet teamed up with Rich Swann for the 2013 Dynamite Duumvirate Tag Team Title Tournament.
-The team, dubbed "The Inner City Machine Guns", was eliminated in their first round match by The Young Bucks.

-On August 9 at PWG's tenth anniversary event, the Inner City Machine Guns unsuccessfully challenged The Young Bucks for the PWG World Tag Team Championship in a three-way ladder match, which also included the DojoBros (Eddie Edwards and Roderick Strong).
+The team, dubbed The Inner City Machine Guns, was eliminated in their first round match by The Young Bucks.
+On August 9 at PWG's tenth anniversary event titled Ten, the Inner City Machine Guns unsuccessfully challenged The Young Bucks for the PWG World Tag Team Championship in a three-way ladder match, which also included the DojoBros (Eddie Edwards and Roderick Strong).